Atkinson, Bobrovsky lift Blue Jackets over Red Wings 2-1

-COLUMBUS, Ohio (AP) -- Columbus goaltender Sergei Bobrovsky slammed the door after the first period, and the Blue Jackets held on to beat the Detroit Red Wings on Saturday night for the second time in four days.
+COLUMBUS, Ohio (AP) -- Columbus goaltender Sergei Bobrovsky slammed the door after the first period, and the Blue Jackets held on to beat the Detroit Red Wings on Saturday night for the second time in five days.

 The All-Star stopped 35 shots and held off a furious Red Wings push in the final period, and Columbus won 2-1, with the final horn sounding just as a shot by Detroit's Thomas Vanek bounced off the goal post.

-Note: This story has been corrected to show Columbus has beaten Detroit twice in five days, not four days.